microsoft/Cognitive-Samples-IntelligentKiosk/README.md

 * Kiosk/Views: The root pages that represent the various views in the kiosk.

 * Kiosk/Controls: The controls used by the various pages in the kiosk.

+# Contributing
+We welcome contributions and are always looking for input and suggestions.
+Feel free to file issues on the repo and we'll address them as we can or take matters into your hand and submit a pull request with your changes.

+And if you have questions, feedback, or suggestions about Microsoft Cognitive Services, reach out to us directly on our [Cognitive Services UserVoice Forum](<https://cognitive.uservoice.com>).